-In macOS 10.15.2 Catalina or newer, Ecamm Live asks for two permissions to use your DSLR as a webcam over USB.
+On macOS versions before macOS 13 (Ventura), Ecamm Live asks for two permissions to use your DSLR as a webcam over USB.
 Without these permissions, Ecamm Live will not show your DSLR as a camera choice.

-When connecting the Canon DSLR for the first time in 10.15.2, the app will show these two prompts.
+When connecting the Canon DSLR for the first time, the app will show these two prompts.
 You should press OK for both prompts.

-If your DSLR is not showing up in Ecamm Live, you should check to make sure these permissions were properly granted.
+If your DSLR is not showing up in Ecamm Live, you can check to make sure these permissions were properly granted.

 To check and fix these permissions at any time:

 On macOS versions before macOS 13 (Ventura):

 Open the Security & Privacy section of the System Preferences app.